avinash201199/Scam-alert/CONTRIBUTING.md

 4. Make a pull request.
 5. After checking the details , we will accept your pull request.

+## How to add details of new scam into the list

+1. Open the folder related to the scam and edit the readme file.
+2. Copy paste the structure with alphabetical order from <details> to </details> and replace details with yours.
+3. For example see the structure [here](https://github.com/avinash201199/AvoidScams/tree/main/Job%20Hiring%20Frauds)

 For any query contact us here - [instagram](https://www.instagram.com/lets__code/)